CHRONOLOGY-Bank of Japan policy moves since 1999

 Following is a chronology of key monetary policy moves:

-Feb 2012 Boosts asset buying and lending scheme to 65 trln yen

-Oct 2011 Boosts asset buying and lending scheme to 55 trln yen
+Oct 2011 Boosts asset buying and lending scheme to 55 trillion yen

-Aug 2011 Boosts asset buying and lending scheme to 50 trln yen
+Aug 2011 Boosts asset buying and lending scheme to 50 trillion yen

-Mar 2011 Boosts asset buying and lending scheme to 40 trln yen
+Mar 2011 Boosts asset buying and lending scheme to 40 trillion yen

 Cuts overnight call rate to 0-0.10 pct